 As a college parent, you may be looking forward to the summer months, and your student’s return home from college, with mixed emotions.
-You’ve missed your student while she was away, and you are anxious to spend time with her again.
-However, you recognize that she’s been on her own for months now, and you’re not sure what to expect.
+You’ve missed your student while they were away, and you are anxious to spend time with them again.
+However, you recognize that they’ve been on their own for months now, and you’re not sure what to expect.
 Parents and students who worked hard to make the off-to-college transition, must now work at a new transition to living together once again.
 There will be adjustments for everyone.

 In addition to the adjustments that everyone will need to make regarding living together once again, college students may be faced with the question of what to do during these summer months.
 Some students may have a job lined up – perhaps the same job that they had before they went away.
 Others may still be unsure of what the next few months will bring.

 Certainly, most students are looking forward to a well-deserved break from school work and routine.
 However, this doesn’t mean that the summer months are not important, and hopefully productive, months for your college student.
 After your student has had an opportunity to catch up on some sleep, eat a few home-cooked meals, and do some laundry, it may be time to have a conversation about a plan for the summer.

 You’ll need to let your student take the lead in planning, but you may give some encouragement and guidance to help them think creatively.
 Remind your student that the summer months can be an important time for advancing their college career – both directly and indirectly.
 Here are a few suggestions of things your student might consider for the summer months.